 It is testimony to the power of a brand that a wooden stick, costing no more than 25 cents to manufacture, will fly off the shelves at $9.95 when presented as a wand like the one Harry Potter likes to use.
 We visited in December, traditionally a slow period for Orlando, yet a long line persisted for Ollivander’s Wand Shop where visitors are admitted in groups of 20 to enjoy the experience of having the “wand choose them”, a part of the Potter story in which the wand chooses the wizard.
 The Wizard then shells out the money, presumably of his own accord, to buy the wand that has chosen him.

 No such eager purchasing of worthless souvenirs is going on at the Holy Land Experience.
 Although there is the Jerusalem Market where visitors can purchase Jesus snow globes, Jesus T-shirts and, most bizarrely, an oil painting of Jesus as a heavyweight boxer, sales appear tepid.

 From a marketing point of view, the Jesus brand is muddled.
-Is Jesus a prize fighter or is he a whimpering supplicant, and what exactly is his signature accoutrement, a crown of thorns?
-Leave aside that a crown of thorns would be much more costly to make than a wooden wand, it would also be difficult to throw into the back of a drawer and it would be uncomfortable to wear.
+Is Jesus a prize fighter or is he a whimpering supplicant, and what exactly is his signature accessory?
+A crown of thorns?
+Leave aside that a crown of thorns would be much more costly to make than a wooden wand, it would also be difficult to throw into the back of a drawer, and it would be uncomfortable to wear.

-TBN is ideally suited to do this.
+TBN was ideally suited to find the right person.
 With more than 70 satellites and over 18,000 TV and Cable affiliates, TBN reaches into millions of households worldwide, offering them a range of religious celebrities, from Billy Graham to Pat Robertson.